 I’ve been away from the Kinoreal blog for a while, and I’ve missed writing it.
 Movies are the way I make sense of life, how I endeavour to understand the complex issues that affect me daily.
 Maybe I haven’t been motivated enough by any of the recent movies to add to the discussion.
 Black Panther has changed that.
 Although not a revolutionary film, elements of it speak to me profoundly.
-What are those elements?
-How does Black Panther interact with other films depicting the experience of African descent?

 The character of Black Panther was created in 1966 by Stan Lee and Jack Kirby, two legendary creators of superhero comics.
 Stan Lee is one of the architects of the Marvel Universe, and collaborated on the creation of superheroes including Spider-Man, The Fantastic Four and the X-Men.
 We can see Stan Lee’s affinity for marginalized characters in the X-Men.
 Doctor Doom from the Fantastic Four and Namor the Sub-Mariner are examples of the isolationist view that Wakanda adopts in the film.
 Black Panthers physical stature is attributable to Jack Kirby and his distinctive visual style, often used to represent figures of power, as in the DC Comics series New Gods.

 Black Panther came into his own when African-American writers working for Marvel appropriated the character.
-Christopher Priest’s Black Panther series, under the adult imprint Marvel Knights, introduced Everett K. Ross to the Black Panther mythos, a character that has a prominent role in the movie, for better or worse.
+Christopher Priest’s Black Panther series, under the adult imprint Marvel Knights, introduced Everett K. Ross to the Black Panther mythos, a character that has a prominent role in the film, for better or worse.
 Priest has said the creation of character Ross contributed heavily to his decision to write Black Panther, declaring in 2002 during an interview: